baerrach/.emacs.d/README-windows.md

+### Cygwin and Make ###

+Straight will compile Emacs packages and requires Make.

+Download cygwin from https://www.cygwin.com/ and install it to C:\cygwin64 with the packages downloaded to C:\cygwin-packages.

+Change the view to "Full", and in Search type "make", change the New column from "skip" to a version.

+Click Next and let the installation complete.

+Edit the Windows PATH variable to include "C:\cygwin64\bin;"

+Move the setup binary into C:\cygwin-packages.

 ### Git for Windows ###

 For Windows you will need to have [Git for Windows](https://gitforwindows.org/) installed and on your PATH.